Ashish-Gupta03/Ashish-Gupta03.github.io/_publications/2022-06-14-Defensive-Low-Authority-Host-Predictor.md

 permalink: /ag-publication/Defensive-Low-Authority-Host-Predictor
 excerpt: ''
 date: 2022-06-14
-venue: 'Microsoft Journal of Applied Research 2022'
+venue: 'Microsoft Journal of Applied Research'
 ---

 **Abstract:** Responsible AI is becoming critical since AI is used in everyday lives.
 Search, recommender, and ranking